daleeidd/natural-selection/readme.md

 ## Installation
 `fisher install daleeidd/natural-selection`

-Follow on to [usage](#usage) as this plugin does not provide key bindings.
+Follow on to [usage](#usage), as this plugin does not provide key bindings.

 ## Usage

 The `_natural_selection` function is all you need to know to get everything out of the plugin.
-It is prefixed with an underscore to prevent namespace pollution as you will never call this from the command line.
+It is prefixed with an underscore to prevent namespace pollution, as you will never call this from the command line.

-The following will depend on your terminal as most of these key bindings are not the default.
+The following will depend on your terminal, as most of these key bindings are not the default.
 Add the following to your fish key bindings:

 ```fish
 # Use fish_key_reader to find out bindings.
 These are a combination of escape sequences and hex codes.